-Saturn is the ruling planet of Capricorn and Aquarius and is strongly exalted in Libra.
-It is the slowest planet in Vedic astrology, taking thirty years to transit through all signs of the zodiac.
-The infamous rings of Saturn represent the limitations of man.
+Planet Saturn is the ruling planet of Capricorn and Aquarius and is strongly exalted in Libra.
+It’s the slowest planet in Vedic astrology, taking thirty years to transit through all signs of the zodiac.
+Those infamous rings of Saturn represent the limitations of man.

-It is through this that Saturn is able to provide us with educating experiences and is able to lead us to where we belong and what we deserve according to our karmic actions.
+It is through this that Saturn is able to provide us with educating experiences.
+And is able to lead us to where we belong and what we deserve according to our karmic actions.

 Saturn governs our ambition, motivation, career, authority and influences our own sense of duty, responsibility and discipline.
 Saturn is also thought to represent a person’s organizational abilities and their endurance during hardships, both physically and emotionally.
 The Return of Saturn marks extreme significance in each person’s life.

 Saturns’ movements used to be observed with fear, signifying bad luck, great loss or punishing circumstances.
 Saturn is now seen as more balanced now, as many of its hard lessons and trials lead to rewards and success.
-In non-natal charts Saturn reflects difficulties that arise from a lack of tact and sensitivity as well as excessive self interest.
+In non-natal charts Saturn reflects difficulties that arise from a lack of tact and sensitivity as well as excessive self-interest.